 ARTICLE 16.
 HORSE-COLLAR TACKLE.
 No player shall grab the inside collar of the back or the side of the shoulder pads or jersey, or grab the jersey at the name plate or above, and pull the runner toward the ground.
-This does not apply to a runner who is in the tackle box or to a quarterback who is in the pocket.
+This does not apply to a runner who is in the pocket or in the area defined by close-line play.

-Note: It is not necessary for a player to pull the runner completely to the ground in order for the act to be illegal.
 If his knees are buckled by the action, it is a foul, even if the runner is not pulled completely to the ground.

-Penalty: For a Horse-Collar Tackle: Loss of 15 yards and an automatic first down.
+Penalty: For a horse-collar tackle: Loss of 15 yards and an automatic first down.